evaluratenet/COPv0/README_RENDER.md

 # 🚀 Circle of Peers - Render Deployment

-Quick deployment guide for the Circle of Peers platform using Render and GitHub.
+Quick deployment guide for the Circle of Peers platform using Render and GitHub Actions.

 ## ⚡ Quick Start (5 Minutes)